the-teachingRSE-project/competencies/competencies.md

 courses from this discipline.
 We support the idea of broadening the interaction with other domains even more.
 This schools their ability to quickly adapt their vocabulary and thinking to other disciplines.
 This is an aspect of (MOD).

-To align with the specialisations listed in this paper, example optional modules include topics on:
+To align with the specialisations listed in this paper, example optional modules include topics on HPC engineering/parallel programming, numerical mathematics/scientific computing, web technologies, data stewardship, AI models/statistics, and community management/training.
-* HPC engineering/parallel programming
-* numerical mathematics/scientific computing
-* web technologies
-* data stewardship
-* AI models/statistics
-* community management/training.

 The programme is finalised with a master's thesis which should be dual-supervised by an RSE supervisor from an actual project, and a domain supervisor.